See Al Rose Next At…

 Any other questions?

-Al Rose's new cd, Sad Go Lucky, is now available to people outside of Chicago via various internet sources such as CD Baby, Amazon, iTunes and Waterdog Music.
+Al Rose's newest cd, Spin Spin Dizzy, is now available to people outside of Chicago via various internet sources such as CD Baby, and digitally from iTunes and Amazon.
 Al stores some physical copies in his satchel and will be happy to engage in commerce with you before and after any gig.